skip to main content skip to search skip to footer skip to accessibility statement

 Winter Mortality

 Winter Mortality IndexExcess winter deaths are estimated by comparing the four winter months: December to March with the average of the four-month periods before and after.
-An estimated 13,400 excess winter deaths occurred in England and Wales in winter 2021 to 2022, this was the second-lowest figure since 1950 to 1951 and was affected by the larger number of deaths in the non-winter months (August 2021 to November 2021 and April 2022 to July 2022).
+An estimated 13,400 excess winter deaths occurred in England and Wales in winter 2021 to 2022, this was the second lowest figure since winter 1950 to 1951 and was affected by the larger number of deaths in the non-winter months (August 2021 to November 2021 and April 2022 to July 2022).

 Life expectancy and mortality dashboard